A blockchain application is any kind of application which uses its' own blockchain as a database layer.

 Blockchain applications on the contrary rely on their own blockchain, and therefore also need to take care of maintaining their own network.
 In the beginning, this will make the launch of the application slightly more complex, however, having an independent network comes with numerous benefits which are covered in the following paragraphs.

-The Lisk documentation is referring to applications built with the Lisk SDK as "blockchain applications" and not "dApps", to clarify the difference that applications are not sharing a common blockchain, but instead are each running on their own chain.
+The Lisk documentation is referring to applications built with the Lisk SDK as "blockchain applications" and not "dApps".
+In order to clarify the difference here, applications are not sharing a common blockchain, but instead are each running on their own chain.
 As a result blockchain applications have the following advantages:

 Lower transaction fees, as high traffic of one blockchain application has no effect on other blockchain applications.